 Action Pathways Head Start believes that children need positive discipline.
 The goal of a discipline policy is to implement behavior management strategies and practices to support children as they regulate their emotions and behavior.
-Behavior management strategies are implemented to enhance children's social success in group settings and prevent and address challenging behaviors.
-Young children need the freedom to evaluate, decide, create and explore; however, they are not experienced or emotionally mature enough to control their behavior over long periods of time and need guidance and supervision.
+Behavior management strategies are implemented to enhance children's social and emotional success in group settings and prevent and address challenging behaviors.
+Young children need the freedom to evaluate, decide, create and explore; however, they are not experienced or emotionally mature enough to navigate strong emotions and need guidance and supervision.

-The Office of Head Start and the NC Division of Child Development and Early Education (NCDCEE) have established rules regarding discipline that our program strictly adheres to in its operation.
+The Office of Head Start and the NC Division of Child Development and Early Education (NCDCEE) have established rules regarding discipline that our program strictly adheres to.
 Acceptable methods and strategies of positive discipline that may be utilized with Head Start children include the following: